privacy-scaling-explorations/zkevm-specs/specs/mpt-proof.md

 Proof 1 is on the left side, proof 2 is on the right side.

-## Branch / extension node layout
+### 2.2 Expected RLP patterns in

+Not all possibilities exists in the MPT RLPs, we expect the following RLP patterns to appear in the geth proofs:

+In account

+- In branches: 17-element RLP `[ <128|hash> (16 times) , 128]`
+- In extensions: 2-element RLP `[ nibble 2|3 + path nibbles , hash ]`
+- In leafs:  2-element RLP `[ nibble 0|1 + path nibbles , rlp-list[ nonce, balance, storage-trie-root, codechash ] ]`

+In storage

+- In branches: **fix**
+- In extensions:
+- In leafs:

+note `128` means an empty value note `hash` is 32 bytes

+### 2.3 General circuit layout

 The two parallel proofs are called S proof and C proof in the MPT circuit layout.

 The first 34 columns are for the S proof.
-The next 34 columns are for the C proof.
-The remaining columns are selectors, for example, for specifying whether the row is a branch node or a leaf node.

-34 columns presents 2 + 32.
-The first 2 columns are RLP specific as we will see below.
+- 2 columns are RLP specific as we will see below.
-32 columns are used because this is the length of hash output.
-Note that, for example, each branch node is given in a hash format - it occupies 32 positions.

-In the codebase, the columns are named:

   - `s_rlp1`
   - `s_rlp2`
+- 32 columns are used because this is the length of hash output.
+Note that, for example, each branch node is given in a hash format - it occupies 32 positions.
   - `s_advices` (32 columns)

+The next 34 columns are eactly the same but for the C proof.
 - `c_rlp1`
 - `c_rlp2`
 - `c_advices` (32 columns)

+The remaining columns are selectors, for example, for specifying whether the row is a branch node or a leaf node.

+## 3. Branch / extension node layout

-### Branch
+### 3.1 Branch

 Branch comprises 19 rows: